P2Pool-Observer/consensus/monero/address/carrot/STRESSNET.md

 This entirely removes subaddresses as valid targets in coinbase outputs.

+Note that reference calls via RPC or code to `get_miner_template` / `construct_miner_tx` only allowed a main address to be passed.

+Alternative miners that generated their own block templates and coinbase transactions could pay to subaddresses as there was no technical limitation in the past, as long as derivations and relevant public keys in tx extra were included.

+To reduce the number of public keys in tx extra, P2Pool instead allows users to specify their main address and subaddress and pay to `{subaddress_spend_pub, main_view_pub}` abusing the

 See relevant explanation logs:
 ```
 21:18:31 <DataHoarder> curious, on both implementations I have seen subaddresses are explicitly disallowed to be created on coinbase (though they could technically be derived?)